Prospective Applicants

 • To obtain strong direct patient care experience, students are encouraged to obtain certification credentials, e.g., paramedic, nurse's aide, phlebotomist, medical assistant, radiologic technologist, EKG tech, EMT (I or Basic), LPN, dental hygienist, or clinical laboratorians (the student MUST have direct patient interaction, not just with specimens), or behavioral health technician.

-2. Applicants must have no history of dismissal from another Physician Assistant program for academic or disciplinary reasons.
+7. Applicants must have no history of dismissal from another Physician Assistant program for academic or disciplinary reasons.

-3. All applicants must meet the program's Technical Standards which can be found on the Howard University Physician Assistant Program website: (https://cnahs.howard.edu/node/1136).
+8. All applicants must meet the program's Technical Standards which can be found on the Howard University Physician Assistant Program website: (https://cnahs.howard.edu/node/1136).

 Program Admissions Process

-1. All applications submitted through CASPA are received by the Admissions Coordinator or designated faculty/staff to ensure applications meet the minimum criteria to be assigned to a program faculty member on the Admissions Committee for review and ranking based on the scoring rubrics designed by the program for this purpose.
+1. All applications submitted through CASPA are received by the Admissions Committee or designated faculty/staff to ensure applications meet the minimum criteria to be assigned to a program faculty member on the Admissions Committee for review and ranking based on the scoring rubrics designed by the program for this purpose.
 The components of the rubric are:

 • Cumulative GPA